microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Input/README.md

 **RecognizerStart** Set this to determine whether the keyword recognizer will start immediately or if it should wait for your code to tell it to start.

+#### Microphone/MicStream.cs
+Lets you access beam-formed microphone streams from the HoloLens to optimize voice and/or room captures, which is impossible to do with Unity's Microphone object.
+Takes the data and inserts it into Unity's AudioSource object for easy handling.
+Also lets you record indeterminate-length audio files from the Microphone to your device's Music Library, also using beam-forming.

+Check out Assets/HoloToolkit/Input/Tests/Scripts/MicStreamDemo.cs for an example of implementing these features, which is used in the demo scene at Assets/HoloToolkit/Input/Tests/MicrophoneStream.unity.

+**IMPORTANT**: Please make sure to add the Microphone and Music Library capabilities in your app, in Unity under
+Edit -> Project Settings -> Player -> Settings for Windows Store -> Publishing Settings -> Capabilities
+or in your Visual Studio Package.appxmanifest capabilities.

+**_KeywordsAndResponses_** Set the size as the number of keywords you'd like to listen for, then specify the keywords and method responses to complete the array.

+**RecognizerStart** Set this to determine whether the keyword recognizer will start immediately or if it should wait for your code to tell it to start.

 #### FocusedObjectMessageSender.cs
 Sends Unity message to currently focused object.
 FocusedObjectMessageSender.SendMessageToFocusedObject needs to be registered as a response in KeywordManager